-Minerva currently stands at 16.3 hands but she is still growing.
+Minerva currently stands at 16.3 hands and is still growing.
 She is an absolutely magnificent horse and must be seen in person to really appreciate her presence and beauty.
-She is four years old and raced only one time at Saratoga.
+She is five years old and raced only one time at Saratoga.
 She retired from racing completely sound.
 She just didn’t like it.

-Minerva is currently in our retraining program at Leighton Farm.
-She is receiving the skills and physical development needed to be successful in a new career.
+Minerva is currently competing in the Hunters in Middleburg, Virginia.
+She is receiving the skills and physical development needed to be successful in this new career.
 Our training approach is methodical and progresses at the pace of each individual horse.
-Minerva is spending most of her training time hacking out, with two days per week working in the arena at walk, trot and canter.
 She is fantastic to ride.
-I’ve put others on her just to see if its that I’m partial or if she really is that magnificent.
-Others agree, she’s the bomb!
-She is still growing and must be given time to grow and develop.

 You can access her race record and breeding record here.

+She can be adopted for $15,000.
+You would have full ownership.
 If you are interested in meeting Minerva, please contact me at firstname.lastname@example.org.
-She is at Leighton Farm in Upper Marlboro, MD.
-Her adoption fee is $10,000.
+She is at Leighton Farm in Upper Marlboro, MD and available to a qualified home.